 Early voting qualifications: Any registered voter in Ohio may vote early

-Other information for early voting: Ohio Early Voting Information
+Other information for early voting: Ohio early voting Information

 Verifying Registration: Ohio Voter registration verification

-Deciding how to vote: http://www.votesmart.org/
+Deciding how to vote: https://votesmart.org

 Polling Place: Ohio polling place finder

-How to Vote: View Ohio's voting guide online for the next upcoming election.
+What is going to be on the Ballot?: View Ohio's voting guide online for the next upcoming election.

 Verifying provisional ballot status: Ohio Provisional voting policies

-Verifying absentee ballot status: Contact your local county board of elections.
+Verifying absentee ballot status: Contact your local County Board of Elections